-Finding a good home in Australia can be tricky, but it becomes even tougher when you’re renting with pets.
-Many landlords outright deny allowing pets, while some apartments ban all animals as per their bylaws and the state’s laws.
-Pet rental laws in QLD differ from pet rental laws in other states too.
+Finding a good home in Australia can be tricky but it becomes even tougher for a pet friendly apartment.
+Many landlords will outrightly deny having pets when renting out a home, while some apartments ban all animals as per their bylaws and well as the state’s laws.
+Pet rental laws in QLD will differ from pet rental laws in other states too.

-Thankfully, the outlook towards pets is rapidly changing.
-Australia is one of the top countries for pet ownership.
-Did you know that 61% of Australian households have a pet today?
+Do you know that 61% of Australian households have a pet today.
 Three in five Australian households – or 5.9 million in total – have a pet.

-If you’re looking for a home to rent but are worried because of your pet, this guide will help you make a successful rental application with your furry friend.
+So if you are looking for a good home for renting but worried because of your pet, then the following guide will help you make a rental application with pets easier.

 If a Property isn’t Advertised as Pet-Friendly, Ask Anyway